Time to Change the Narrative on Health After 40

 Your body doesn’t just give up because of a number.

-Sure, things change, yet aging is not a one-way ticket to poor health.
+Sure, things change.
+But aging isn’t a one-way ticket to poor health.

 Small steps add up over time.

-You don’t have to be perfect.
-You just need to be consistent.
+You don’t have to be perfect, just consistent.

 Myth 2: Metabolism tanks, and there’s nothing you can do.

-Sure, metabolism slows down, yet it doesn’t stop completely.
+Sure, metabolism slows down.
+But it doesn’t quit.

 The trick is making your body work with you, not against you.